- Research article

 LHP and WEH conceived the study and designed the experiments.
 WEH conducted all Sox2 and Pax6 mutant analyses, and CLA conducted the β-Catenin gain-of-function studies.
 WEH and CLA interpreted the data and wrote the manuscript.
 WEH and CLA read and approved the final manuscript.

 Additional file 1: Significantly changed optic cup (OC) WNT target genes.
 Thirteen known OC WNT target genes were found to be changed at least 1.47-fold (log ratio of at least ±0.55) in mutant compared with control eyes.
 (XLSX 640 KB)

-Additional file 2: Sox2-ablated optic cup (OC) reveals cell fate change.
+Additional file 2: Functional Annotation of the Sox2-ablated optic cup (OC) reveals cell fate change.
 Functional terms significantly enriched for up-regulated genes (first tab) and down-regulated genes (second tab) resulting from optic cup-specific ablation of Sox2.
 (DOCX 51 KB)